 Let the locals take you on a tour - you'll get to know the city really well

 City Centre Mural Trail

 Tours are a great way of seeing Glasgow and learning fascinating facts about the city from expert locals.
 There are a number of walking tours on offer where knowledgeable guides can help you explore the city themed around everything from food and music to history and architecture.
 You can also take guided tours of many of the city’s venues, from breweries to Glasgow Central Railway Station or City Chambers.
-Take things at your own pace by following self-guided trails around the murals or Mackintosh properties.
+Take things at your own pace by following a self-guided trail around the murals (be sure to look out for the brand new installations paying homage to Glaswegian comedian Billy Connolly) or Mackintosh properties.
 The City Sightseeing Glasgow hop on, hop off bus is also a fantastic way to get yourself acquainted!